 This class explores the theoretical basis for assessment and counseling techniques from a historical foundation perspective.
-It also explores legal, ethical, and diversity issues.
-Holistic concepts such as cultural and spiritual belief systems are explored.
-Validity and reliability, psychometric statistics, how tests are constructed, and how they are used to assess personality, behaviors, types of intelligence, aptitudes, achievement and career choices are explored.
+It explores legal, ethical, and diversity issues.
+Specifically, this course will explore validity and reliability, psychometric statistics, and test construction.
+In addition, how tests are used to assess personality, behaviors, types of intelligence, aptitudes, achievement and career choices will be explored.
 Students learn how to choose and implement appropriate assessments for individuals, couples, and families.
 This course will also address crisis intervention and how to use assessments to evaluate risk and implement clinical skills and resources.
-Through writing, class discussions, and projects, students will demonstrate how to integrate clinical and holistic concepts when utilizing assessments in a variety of settings.
+Cross-listed with RHB518.

-HLC523: Foundations of Substance Abuse (3 Credits)
+HLC523: Understanding Substance Use Disorders: The Science and Application (3 Credits)

-This course describes the human addiction process as it applies to substance abuse and addictive human behavior.
+This course describes the human addiction process as it applies to substance use disorders and addictive human behavior.
 Various theories regarding substance abuse counseling development and treatment will be presented.
 Methods of evaluating effective treatment of addictions will also be considered.
+This course provides the foundation upon which effective interventions are built, allowing students to understand the changes that occur throughout the course of this disease to engender empathy and insight.

-HLC524: Identification of Special Population Needs within the Context of Substance Abuse (3 Credits)
+HLC524: Identification of Special Population Needs within the Context of Substance Use Disorders (3 Credits)

-This course will explore ways in which to identify, understand, and serve the needs of diverse populations within the substance abuse area.
-Students will learn how to apply the knowledge gained in the Substance Abuse Certificate program to actual populations.
+This course will explore ways in which to identify, understand, and serve the needs of diverse populations within the substance use disorder area.
+Students will learn how to apply the knowledge gained in the Substance Use Disorders Counseling Certificate program to actual populations.